 Generally, foreign documents require Spanish sworn translation but exceptions may apply if you married within your Consulate’s jurisdiction.
 For more information, check your relevant Consulate’s website.

 As an Edinburgh-based English-Spanish sworn translator myself, I will be happy to help with this part of the process.
-Get in touch by email, send full scanned copies of your documents including any non-Apostille legalisation (Apostilles can be requested either before or after translation) and confirm one of the three available delivery formats.
+Get in touch by email and attach full scanned copies of your documents including any non-Apostille legalisation (Apostilles can be requested either before or after translation).
 I will get back to you promptly with a formal quotation.

 5. Submit documents and translations